Luas website hacked as ‘malicious message’ posted

 A Luas travelling along Dawson Street, Dublin in a file photograph by Dara Mac Dónaill

-Luas has confirmed its website was “compromised” on Thursday morning with a “malicious message” posted on its homepage, a company spokeswoman said.
+Luas has confirmed its website was “compromised” on Thursday morning with a “malicious message” posted on its homepage, a spokeswoman for the operator Transdev said.

 A message appeared on the site on Thursday morning saying “You are hacked” and referring to “serious security holes”.